Pour Over Coffee is My Secret to Getting the Perfect Morning Brew!

 How to make pour-over coffee:

-- Start by boiling water in a kettle, gooseneck style preferred but not necessary.
+- Start by boiling water in a kettle, gooseneck style is preferred but not necessary.

 - Grind coffee beans to a medium/fine grind (or buy already ground coffee), and add to a paper or reusable filter in the Chemex maker.
 Use 1 tablespoon for every 6 oz. of water.

-- Once water is finished boiling, slowly pour water over coffee grinds, just enough to saturate.
+- Once the water is finished boiling, slowly pour water over the coffee grinds, just enough to saturate.
 Wait 1 minute.